 If you do give this recipe a try, I want to know!
 Leave a comment with a star rating below.
 You can also snap a photo & tag @allthehealthythings on INSTAGRAM.
 Your reviews help support All the Healthy Things and make it possible for me to continue to create the recipes you know and love.

 While the dutch oven is heating, pat the chuck roast dry with paper towels.
 Next, sprinkle half the salt onto one side of the chuck roast.

-Once the dutch oven is hot, add the coconut oil.
+Once the dutch oven is hot, add the coconut or olive oil.
 Next, place the chuck roast in the dutch oven salt side down.
 Sprinkle the remaining salt on the other side of the beef.

 Sear the beef for 6-8 minutes on each side until it has developed a golden brown crust.
 Remove the beef from the dutch oven and set aside.

 Lower the heat and add the balsamic vinegar to the dutch oven to deglaze the pan.
 Next, add the onions and garlic and cook for 2-3 minutes.